StaticMania/keep-vue/content/docs/components/notification.md

 ## Notification Position

 Position notifications according to your preference with available options: `"bottomRight" , "topLeft", "topCenter", "topRight", "bottomLeft"`.
-Default position is `"bottomRight"`. you can use the value in the `position` property.
+Default position is `"bottomRight"`. you can use the value in the `position` property of the Notification component.

 ::NotificationPosition
 ::